Trish McEvoy Eye Base Essentials Brightening Eyeshadow Primer Review

 Review

-Results you may expect from using Trish McEvoy Eye Base Essentials Brightening Eyeshadow Primer:
+Does Trish McEvoy Eye Base Essentials Brightening Eyeshadow Primer Work?

-Quite moisturizing: Trish McEvoy Eye Base Essentials Brightening Eyeshadow Primer has a moisturizing rating of 5.2 out of 10.
+According to CreamScan analysis, Trish McEvoy Eye Base Essentials Brightening Eyeshadow Primer is quite moisturizing, with a moisturizing rating of 5.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.3 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Hydrogenated Vegetable Oil (est. ≈22.0%), Tribehenin (est. ≈4.0%) and Beeswax (est. ≈3.0%).